flomotlik/blog/_posts/2013-04-30-BDD-With-Cucumber.markdown

 ![Illustration testing tuesday: Tests make software](/images/30-04-2013-TT_BDD_with_cucumber/codeship_TT-behavior-driven-development-with-cucumber.jpg)
 This is the third episode of our new *Testing Tuesday* series and our first screencast.
 Every Tuesday we will share our insights and opinions on the software testing space.
 Drop by every Tuesday to learn more!

-<iframe src="http://player.vimeo.com/video/65160463" width="548" height="343" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 ## BDD with Cucumber

 [Cucumber](http://cukes.info/) lets you write your feature in natural language and develop them behavior-driven afterwards.
 It is written in Ruby, but you can also use it with several other languages, including the Java Virtual Machine, Python and PHP.
 Check out the [Wiki](https://github.com/cucumber/cucumber/wiki) to find out more.

-In this screencast we're creating a new feature in our Ruby on Rails app using Cucumber.
+In this screencast we're creating a new feature in our Superhero Ruby on Rails app using Cucumber.
 We kept it quite simple though, so it won't be to hard to follow along if you're not familiar with Ruby.

+<iframe src="http://player.vimeo.com/video/65160463" width="548" height="343" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

 Further info: